mstefarov/fCraft/README.txt

 == Help & Support ==

 Type "/help" in game or console to get started.
-Type "/help commands" for a list of commands.
+Type "/commands" for a list of commands.

+See www.fcraft.net for news and more documentation.

 For quick help/support, join #fCraft channel on Esper.net IRC: irc://irc.esper.net:5555/fCraft

 If you like fCraft, support its developer by donating! http://donate.fcraft.net